AdobeDocs/campaign-web.en/help/v8/get-started/user-interface.md

 ## Left navigation menu

 Browse the links on the left to access Campaign v8 web capabilities.
 Several links display lists of objects which can be sorted and filtered.
 You can also configure columns to display all the information you need.
 See this [section](#list-screens).
 All list screens are read-only, except the email delivery list.
 Clicking on any list item for edition/viewing is not available in Alpha.
+All lists will be editable in Beta and GA versions.
+The items displayed in the left navigation menu depend on your user permissions.

 ![](assets/home.png)

 ### Home

 This screen includes key links and resources for a quick access to the main Campaign v8 web features.
-The **Recents** list provides shortcuts to the recently created deliveries.
+The **Recents** list provides shortcuts to the recently created and modified deliveries.
 This list shows their creation and modification dates and status.

 <!--
 * Banner